GenericMappingTools/GMTjl_doc/documentation/utilities/imagesc.md

   to set spatial contents (x,y coordinates) and projection info that one may attach to the created image result.
 This is a handy alterative to the `x=, y=, proj4=...` options.

+- `stretch`: This option is indicated to select an interval of the range of the `z` values and use only those to scale to the [0 255] interval.
+A `stretch=true` automatically determines good values for histogram stretching via a call to \myreflink{histogram}.
+The form `stretch=(zmin,zmax)` allows specifying the input limits directly.
+A previous plot of ``histogram(mat, show=true)`` can help determine good values.
+  Note that when this option `stretch` is used, ALL OTHER options are ignored.
+See also the ``rescale`` function.

+If `mat` is instead a UInt16 \myreflink{GMTimage} type we call `rescale(I, stretch=true, type=UInt8)` instead of
+issuing an error.
+In this case `clim` can be a two elements vector to specify the desired stretch range.
+The default is to let \myreflink{histogram} guess these values.

 Examples
 --------